Eating Duck During Pregnancy – Benefits, Risks and Precautions

 Safety Tips to Ensure Before Having Duck Meat in Pregnancy

 It is very important to take precautions before eating duck when pregnant.
-Duck meat needs to be cooked thoroughly before eating, at least in 165°F. Organize the refrigerator properly, keep the raw meat, cooked food, and ready-to-eat food separately.
+Duck meat needs to be cooked thoroughly before eating, at least at 165°F. Organise the refrigerator properly, and keep the raw meat, cooked food, and ready-to-eat food separately.
 Leftover food needs to be warmed properly before being eaten.
 Ensure you do not eat raw, dried, or smoked duck meat.

 Do not touch foods that are risky to consume.
-Ensure you wash the hands properly, rinse the kitchen utensils cautiously.
+Ensure you wash your hands properly and rinse the kitchen utensils cautiously.
 Remember not to rub your eyes.

 FAQs